Mabuchi Motor: Corporate governance

 Ichiro Hashimoto has been an outside director of Mabuchi Motor Co., Ltd., since March 27, 2015.
-He also serves as the chief operating officer of Niigata Power Systems Co., Ltd. and once served as its president.
+He also is the chief operating officer of Niigata Power Systems Co., Ltd. and once was its president.
 In April 1970, Hashimoto joined Ishikawajima Harima Heavy Industry Co., Ltd. (IHI) and has been its director since April, 2008.
-Hashimoto served as an executive vice president of IHI Corporation since April 2010.
-Since July 1998, Hashimoto served as head of Soma Works of Aero-Engine & Space Operations of IHI, and served as its executive officer and president of Power System Operations, managing executive officer and president of Energy and Plants Operations since January 2008, managing executive officer and president of Energy and Plants Operations since April 2008.
-He served as the senior executive officer, managing executive officer and executive officer of IHI Corporation.
-He served as a director of IHI Corporation starting in April 2010.
+Hashimoto was an executive vice president of IHI Corporation since April 2010.
+Since July 1998, Hashimoto was head of Soma Works of Aero-Engine & Space Operations of IHI, and was its executive officer and president of Power System Operations, managing executive officer and president of Energy and Plants Operations since January 2008, managing executive officer and president of Energy and Plants Operations since April 2008.
+He was the senior executive officer, managing executive officer and executive officer of IHI Corporation.
+He was a director of IHI Corporation starting in April 2010.
 Since June 2012, he has been a corporate advisor of IHI.

-Masahiro Gennaka serves as full-time statutory auditor.
+Masahiro Gennaka is full-time statutory auditor.

-Keiichi Horii serves as an outside statutory auditor.
+Keiichi Horii is an outside statutory auditor.
 Horii has also been an auditor of Sanwa Soko Co.
 Ltd. since June 2011.
 He became a registered lawyer (Dai-ichi Tokyo Bar Association) in April 1979.
 He was a partner of Harada, Uchida, and Sugiyama Law Office (now Toranomon Minami Law Office) since January 1995.

 Nobutaka Motohashi has been an outside statutory auditor of Mabuchi Motor Co., Ltd. since March 2012 and NAGAWA Co., Ltd. since June of that year.
 He has also been a representative at CPA Motohashi Nobutaka Office since July 2008.
-Motohashi served as a representative partner at audit corporation Ernst & Young ShinNihon LLC (formerly, Eiko Accountants Office) since May 1976.
+Motohashi w =as a representative partner at audit corporation Ernst & Young ShinNihon LLC (formerly, Eiko Accountants Office) since May 1976.
 He joined audit corporation Ernst & Young ShinNihon LLC (formerly Ike Shoichi Office) in June 1971.
 Motohashi was registered as a certified public accountant in March 1973.
 He withdrew from Ernst & Young ShinNihon LLC (formerly Shin-Nihon Audit Corporation) in June 2008.

-Toru Masuda serves as an outside statutory auditor.
+Toru Masuda is an outside statutory auditor.

-Tsuyoshi Nakamura serves as general manager of sales & marketing headquarters and executive officer.
-Nakamura formerly served as deputy general manager of Sales & Marketing Headquarters starting on March 28, 2013.
-Nakamura served as the general manager of Sales Department 3 of the Sales & Marketing Headquarters until March 28, 2013.
+Tsuyoshi Nakamura is general manager of sales & marketing headquarters and executive officer.
+Nakamura formerly was deputy general manager of Sales & Marketing Headquarters starting on March 28, 2013.
+Nakamura was the general manager of Sales Department 3 of the Sales & Marketing Headquarters until March 28, 2013.

-Kazuyuki Someya serves as president of Mabuchi Industry Co., Ltd. (Mabuchi's Hong Kong based subsidiary).
-Someya has also served as the general manager of the Accounting and Finance, Dept., Administration Headquarters.
+Kazuyuki Someya is president of Mabuchi Industry Co., Ltd. (Mabuchi's Hong Kong based subsidiary).
+Someya has also been the general manager of the Accounting and Finance, Dept., Administration Headquarters.

 Eiji Uenishi is deputy general manager of research and development.

 Akihiko Kitahashi is the executive in charge of Taiwanese business.

 Katsuhiko Katayama is the executive In Charge of Chinese Business.